ARTEMUS

 15. Who Owns U.S. Ports?

-16. What Was The First US Port?
+16. What Was the First U.S. Port?

 18. How Many Ports Does Texas Have?